-Using a vacuum to make sure the drilled hole is clean (no dust).
-Then place the bracket back at the hole and align the top hole to this hole.
+Using a vacuum, make sure the drilled hole is clean (no dust).
+Then, place the bracket back at the hole and align the top hole to this hole.

-Use a level to make the bracket level then mark the other bracket hole.
+Use a level to make the bracket level, mark the other bracket hole.
 Complete this for the other bracket locations.

 Once all the bracket holes have been drilled, hammer the plastic anchor into the holes.

-After, secure the brackets to the wall using the screw provided and screwdriver.
+After, secure the brackets to the wall using a screwdriver and the screw provided.